 Engage with experts from the ILO and other international organizations

-This Master Programme has been designed for recent university graduates who intend to work in the field of international trade law, for example in law firms, corporate legal departments, European and international organizations, and academic or research institutions.
-Law consultants, practitioners, and young managers wishing to expand their knowledge of the negotiation of international contracts would also benefit from this programme.
+This Programme has been designed for recent university graduates who intend to work in the fields of international trade law, for example in law firms, corporate legal departments, governments, international organizations, and academic or research institutions.
+Law consultants, practitioners, and young managers wishing to expand their knowledge in the fields of international trade law would also benefit from this Programme.

-In recognition of increasing demand for higher levels of specialization and career development in international trade law and coinciding with the decision to establish the Turin School of Development (as a unique mechanism for the delivery of joint UN-academic programmes), it was decided to expand and upgrade the programme’s learning contents to a Master of Laws in International Trade Law in 2010-2011.
+The programme was expanded and upgraded to a Master of Laws in International Trade in 2010-2011.
+This decision was taken in recognition of the increasing demand for higher levels of legal specialization and career development in the field of international trade, and coinciding with the decision to establish the Turin School of Development as a unique mechanism for the delivery of joint UN-academic programmes.

 Students gain the fundamental tools and competencies needed to handle the complexities of international commercial transactions.

-During this first phase, students will be provided with essential preliminary information needed to acquire the prerequisite entry-level knowledge.
-While being trained on perspectives, actors and sources of international trade, they will be given basic or more in-depth knowledge on issues, which will be covered in or will be complementary to the Face-to-Face Phase, respectively.
+During this first phase, while being trained on perspectives, actors and sources of international trade, students will be given basic or more in-depth knowledge on issues, which will be covered in or will be complementary to the Face-to-Face Phase, respectively.

 During this phase, participants will have access to an on-line platform, through which they will be given the materials, send their assignments and interact in forums as a class, while receiving advisory support from a dedicated tutor.
 Assessment will be carried out on a regular basis and upon arrival in Turin.

-The course is structured in three parts: online learning, residential classes, and an individual research paper.
+The course is structured in three parts: online learning, residential classes, and an individual paper.